carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 spec:
   # specifies service account that will be used to install underlying package contents
   serviceAccountName: fluent-bit-sa
-  packageRef:
+  packageVersionRef:
-    # Public name of the package to install. (required)
+    # Specifies the name of the package to install (required)
-    publicName: fluent-bit
-    # Specifies a specific version of a package to install (optional)
-    # Either version or versionSelection is required.
-    version: 1.5.3
+    packageName: flluent-bit.vmware.com
     # Selects version of a package based on constraints provided (optional)
     # Either version or versionSelection is required.
     versionSelection: